 The First National Bank Of Marion

-The First National Bank Of Marion in Iowa printed $176,220 dollars worth of national currency.
-That is a small output.
-National bank notes from here should be scarce.
-This national bank opened in 1882 and stopped printing money in 1935, which equals a 54 year printing period.
-That is considering a long operation period for a national bank.
-During its life, The First National Bank Of Marion issued 7 different types and denominations of national currency.
+The First National Bank Of Marion in Illinois printed $1,527,280 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1890 and stopped printing money in 1930, which equals a 41 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank Of Marion issued 8 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Marion was located in Linn County.
-It was assigned charter number 2753.
+For the record, The First National Bank Of Marion was located in Williamson County.
+It was assigned charter number 4502.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com